Macro Tracking Apps Comparison 2026: PlateLens, MacroFactor, Cronometer Gold, MFP Premium, Carbon

 - 84+ micronutrients per entry alongside macros.

-- USDA-aligned curated database with documented source provenance.
+- NCCDB- and USDA-aligned curated database with documented source provenance.

 - Free tier already includes macros and micros; Gold adds custom biometric tracking, deeper reports, and ad removal.